AlexAntony3/NMFC/README.md

 | #F7A278 | This Colour will be used for styling of the contact form. |
 | #FAFFD8 | This colour will be used for the background and as contrasting text colour. |
 | #8D99AE | This colour will be used for the header, navigation and footer. |

+### Logo
+The logo was created using [Photopea](https://www.photopea.com/ "Photopea").
+I was able to create a simple and eyecatching logo.
+The logo also uses the Roboto Font for consistency, it is also coloured in #363732 to match the theme of the website.
+Furthermore, this logo will be present in all pages in the website in the header.

 ## Wireframes
 ## Features
 ## Technologies used